-To qualify for the Associate in Applied Science (A.A.S.) degree in Patient Service Representative, a student must complete 62 credit hours as prescribed, attain a grade point average of 2.0 and receive a grade of "C" or better in each core course and in each required pre- and corequisite course.
+To qualify for the Associate in Applied Science (A.A.S.) degree in Patient Service Representative, a student must complete 62 credit hours as prescribed, attain a grade point average of 2.0 in all program core courses and no grade made below a "C" in any course.